BrownSheepie2021/ragingredstone/README.md

 # plugin for private SMP

 ### if you dont know what your looking at just copy all my code and ask chatgpt to break down the code for you

+for people who don't know how to read repo's, the code is in ragingredstone/src/main/java/me/sheepie/ragingredstone/Ragingredstone.java